-Whether you’re looking to educate yourself on environmental issues or you’re looking for suggestions for a friend who needs an environmental wake-up call, these documentaries are sure to change the way you think about the planet.
+Whether you’re looking to educate yourself on environmental issues or you’re looking for suggestions for a friend who needs an environmental wake-up call, these documentaries are sure to change the way you think about the future of our planet.

-While many people have heard of the island of garbage in the Pacific Ocean at some point, few have faced the real scope and devastating effects of the problem.
+While many people have heard of the garbage island floating in the Pacific Ocean, few have faced the real scope and devastating effects of the problem.

 This eye-opening documentary exposes the consequences that disposable plastics have on our planet, our oceans, and our health.